padogrid/bundle-none-tutorial-padogrid/06-start-hazelcast.md

 ### 6.1.3.
 Kubernetes

-Forward the Pulse port to your host OS.
+Forward the Hazelcast Management Center port to your host OS.

 ```bash
 # Hazelcast Management Center